zrs01/aichat-conf/README.md

    - Extracts context length from model info
    - Parses temperature and top_p from model parameters
    - Adds model to configuration
+6. Sorts models by name
+7. Sets the default model if it is not in the list
-6. Outputs updated configuration to stdout or file
+8. Outputs updated configuration to stdout or file

 ## Development